 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses-Measurement of Credit Losses on Financial Instruments ("Topic 326").
 Topic 326 significantly changes how entities will recognize and measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
-Topic 326 will replace the "incurred loss" approach under existing guidance with an "expected loss" model for instruments measured at amortized cost, and require entities to record allowances for expected losses from available-for-sale debt securities rather than reduce the amortized cost, as currently required.
+Topic 326 will replace the "incurred loss" approach under existing guidance with an "expected loss" model for instruments measured at amortized cost and require entities to record allowances for expected losses from available-for-sale debt securities rather than reduce the amortized cost, as currently required.
 It also simplifies the accounting model for purchased credit-impaired debt securities and loans.
 Topic 326 is effective for fiscal years beginning after December 15, 2019 and is to be adopted through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-We are currently evaluating the impact the adoption of Topic 326 will have on our consolidated financial statements and related disclosures.
+The Company plans to adopt the new standard on its effective date.
+While we are continuing to assess the impact Topic 326 will have on the consolidated financial statements, the measurement of expected credit losses under the current expected credit loss model will be based on relevant information including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amounts of the financial assets in scope of the model.
+We have pooled our assets by risk characteristics and determined a methodology for each pool.
+We expect any reserve related to our federal government receivables to be immaterial and are still evaluating the impact of our other receivables.
+We are still evaluating the appropriate internal controls and financial statement disclosures with regards to receivables and related lending commitments.
+Based on the amended guidance for available-for-sale debt securities, we do not expect a significant impact to our available-for-sale securities portfolio

-Other accounting standards updates issued before August 2, 2019, and effective after June 30, 2019, are not expected to have a material effect on our consolidated financial statements and related disclosures.
+Other accounting standards updates issued before November 1, 2019, and effective after September 30, 2019, are not expected to have a material effect on our consolidated financial statements and related disclosures.